railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

    single: GTD
    single: Getting Things Done

-Open ERP's :mod:`project_gtd` module was inspired by the work of two books focusing on efficient time management:
+OpenERP's :mod:`project_gtd` module was inspired by the work of two books focusing on efficient time management:

 * Getting Things Done – The Art of Stress-Free Productivity, by David Allen (2001), most often